camunda-community-hub/bpmn-driven-testing/maven-plugin/README.md

 </plugin>
 ```

-Dependencies, required to execute the generate test code:
+Add dependencies, which are required to execute the generate test code:

 ```xml
 <dependency>